-Sir Greg Winter is currently a member of our Board and has been nominated for re-election as a director.
-If re-elected, he will hold office from the date of his election until the third anniversary of the AGM occurring in 2023, where he must retire by rotation and offer himself for re-election, or until his earlier death, resignation or removal.
-Sir Greg has agreed to serve if re-elected, and we have no reason to believe that he will be unable to serve.
+Richard Kender has served as a member of our Board since July 2019 and has been nominated for re-election as a director.
+If re-elected, he will hold office from the date of his re-election until the third anniversary of the AGM, occurring in 2025, when he must retire by rotation and offer himself for re-election, or until his earlier death, resignation or removal.
+Mr. Kender has agreed to serve if re-elected, and we have no reason to believe that he will be unable to serve.